LogJamb-Josh/CodingChallenge.WebApi.Apex.JackHenry/readme.md

 ﻿
-# Jack Henry & Associates coding challenge issued by APEX
+# Coding Challenge for Jack Henry & Associates issued by APEX
 On about 2/21/2022, I accepted a coding challenge issued by either Jack Henry & Associates or APEX.
 Someone hired Ben to give me the rules of the test, watch me get started and answer any questions I had.
 I had just started looking at .Net 6 Minimal APIs so I simultaneously learned about Minimal APIs and completed the challenge.
 I had 2 days to complete the challenge.

 ## Original Instructions